sileola/Project-6/Project6.md

 ![](./images/blkid.PNG)

-Then, I copied the UUID for /dev/mapper/webdata--vg-logs--lv and for /dev/mapper/webdata--vg-apps--lv on to a notepad
+Then, I copied the UUID for /dev/mapper/webdata--vg-logs--lv and for /dev/mapper/webdata--vg-apps--lv on to a notepad for proper formatting